Small Talk (2016 film): Critical response

 Small Talk world premiered at the 53rd Golden Horse Film Festival in Taiwan to critical acclaim, holding onto the number one spot for Audience Choice Award, beating out Edward Yang's A Brighter Summer Day for two consecutive weeks, before taking second place.

 Awards

-On February 17, 2017, Small Talk was awarded the Teddy Award for Best Documentary Film at the Berlin Film Festival.
+On February 17, 2017, Small Talk was awarded the Teddy Award for Best Documentary Film at the Berlin International Film Festival.

 The Teddy Award jurors stated:Small Talk is the director's courageous portrayal of her family story, which gives an audience an inside look at a culture that we might not be familiar with.
 This powerful documentary manages to be of universal significance and extremely intimate at the same time.

 Small Talk was also nominated for Best Documentary and Best Editing at the 53rd Golden Horse Awards.

 In July 2017, the film won Best Documentary at the 19th Taipei Film Awards.

 It was nominated for Best Film at the 17th Chinese Film Media Awards.